genestack/user-tutorials/source/tutorials/Getting_started/managing-and-sharing-data.rst

 --------------------------------

 It is very easy to share data with users in the same organisation.
-You simply create a group and share files; all group members see share data immediately.
+You simply create a group and share files; all group members see shared data immediately.
 What about sharing across organisations?
 Say, you work in a hospital research group and have imported some valuable pathogenic specimen sequence data into Genestack Platform and want to share it with your colleagues in a pharma company who work on some novel drugs to kill